ANRGUSC/I3-SDK/README.md

 It is currently designed to show how to send data to and receive data from I3 v0.
 It is based on Eclipse Paho MQTT client SDK.

-The I3 SDK has been developed by researchers at the Center for Cyber-Physical Systems and the Internet of Things, Viterbi School of Engineering, University of Southern California.
+This I3 SDK has been initially developed by researchers at the Center for Cyber-Physical Systems and the Internet of Things, Viterbi School of Engineering, University of Southern California.

-First released: August 19, 2019.